HHY-gigabtye/An-Efficient-Pipelined-and-Double-Issue-MIPS-Processor-Design-with-Verilog-on-FPGA/README.md

 > **Developed with Verilog | Targeted for FPGA Implementation**

 ## 📌 Overview
 This project features a high-performance, **32-bit Double-Issue Pipelined MIPS Processor**.
-By fetching and executing two instructions simultaneously, the design significantly improves **Instructions Per Cycle (IPC)** compared to a standard single-issue pipeline.
+By fetching and executing two instructions simultaneously, the design significantly improves **Clockcycles Per Instruction (CPI)** compared to a standard single-issue pipeline.

 ## 🚀 Key Features
 * **Double-Issue Architecture**: Parallel execution paths for arithmetic and memory operations.